-For districts, selecting a website platform used to be easy, as the website needed to do one thing: communicate with current families.
-However, in the past two to three years, as competition with charter and private schools increased, districts realized their websites needed to do more than just communicate with current families; they needed to attract new ones.
-Numerous districts across the country sought new vendors to redesign with a marketing-first approach to improve their brand.
+For schools and districts, selecting a website platform used to be easy, as the website needed to do one thing: communicate with current families.
+However, as competition with charter and private schools increased, districts, in particular, realized their websites needed to do more than just communicate with current families; they needed to attract new ones.
+Numerous districts across the country are now seeking vendors to redesign with a marketing-first approach to improve their brand.

 If you're just beginning the search for a new vendor, or still weighing your options on what to do next, here are the seven main qualities to consider when selecting your vendor.

 An accessible website doesn't mean you need to have a plain, boring website.
 Rather, in today's competitive market, having something that makes you stand out is essential for the continued success of your district.
-Therefore, it is important to partner with a vendor who is experienced in making all types of websites accessible — not just simple, plain text ones.
+Therefore, it is important to partner with a vendor who is experienced in making all types of websites accessible.

-Web design is something we take seriously at Finalsite — and our 80+ design awards over the past five years speak for themselves.
-Our designers are knowledgeable in designing for color-blindness, screen readers and ADA-compliance, meaning you don't have to sacrifice a great design that focuses on marketing to have a compliant website.
+Web design is something we take seriously at Finalsite — and our hundreds of design awards speak for themselves.
+Our designers are knowledgeable in designing for color blindness, screen readers, and ADA (Americans with disabilities act) compliance, meaning you don't have to sacrifice a great design that focuses on marketing to have an accessible school website.

-ADA compliance is complicated; the WCAG 2.0 checklist is long; and the Office of Civil Rights (OCR) is serious about ensuring your district's website is accessible for all.
+ADA compliance is complicated; the WCAG checklist is long; and the Office of Civil Rights (OCR) is serious about ensuring your district's website is up to standards.
 Therefore, achieving and maintaining compliance is something you do not want to do alone, so you'll want to select your vendor carefully.
 You'll need to select a vendor that has a deep history in EdTech, and a proven track record with schools and districts on all fronts.

-At Finalsite, our project management team has been trained in ADA compliance and WCAG 2.0 standards to help you build a design and sitemap, and add website content that helps you avoid an OCR investigation.
+At Finalsite, our project management team has been trained in ADA compliance and WCAG (web content accessibility guidelines) standards to help you build a design and sitemap, and add website content that helps you avoid an OCR compliant.

-It's important to work with a vendor who can guarantee a website launch before the January 18, 2018 deadline.
+It's important to work with a vendor who can guarantee a timely website launch.
 Ask to see a statement of work or suggested timeline for the design and launch process to ensure that your website will be ready in time.

 Here are some important questions to ask to ensure a timely launch: